 Ans.
 The following are some instances when the scrum framework should be considered for software development:

-- When there is a demand for fast product delivery
+- We can also use scrum when there is a demand for fast product delivery .

 Ques.36.
 What are the three pillars of scrum?

 Ans.
 The following are the three pillars of scrum:

 - Transparency – All the aspects of the product development process should be visible to the relevant parties such as the development team, the client, scrum master, etc.

 - Inspection – On a regular basis, the scrum participants should review the scrum artifacts and see if there is anything that is blocking the progress.

 - Adaptation – If any issues or problems are found during inspection, adjustment or changes to the process should be made in order to remove the problems.